-We are four months from the date by which the UK is due to leave the EU (October 31) and we remain largely in the dark about what it will mean for us all personally.
+We are now just one month away from the date by which the UK is due to leave the EU (October 31) and we remain largely in the dark about what it will mean for us all personally.

 From November last year, Royal London has been tracking the expectations of the British public on how they expect Brexit to impact their personal finances.